 Sexual abuse has lifelong consequences for victims.
 Although anyone can be a victim of sexual abuse, children and the elderly are especially vulnerable.
 Unfortunately, the criminal justice system often fails to provide full justice for victims.
 Even when those who perpetrated the abuse are punished, others who facilitated it may never see a day in court.

 The law does allow victims to pursue civil litigation, which makes it possible to hold individuals and institutions accountable for allowing abuse to occur.
 Filing a lawsuit can help you get compensation for the damage the abuse caused you.
 A Charleston sexual abuse attorney can help you understand your rights and pursue litigation.
-At Howell & Christmas, LLC, our experienced attorneys understand the sensitive nature of these types of cases and have provided legal representation to many people facing the aftermath of abuse.
+At Howell & Christmas, our experienced attorneys understand the sensitive nature of these types of cases and have provided legal representation to many people facing the aftermath of abuse.
 Give us a call now to get answers to questions including:

 - Why file a civil lawsuit after sexual abuse?